YannisTevissen/UpToCure/README.md

 2. Follow the template structure available in sample reports
 3. The application will automatically detect and display new reports

-## Reports Generator
+## 🛠️ Reports Generator

 The `reports_generator` directory contains tools for:
-- Generating new reports from research papers
+- Generating new reports from research papers using `reporter.py`
-- Translating existing reports between languages
+- Translating existing reports between languages using `translator.py`
-- For more details, see the documentation in the reports_generator directory
+- See `TRANSLATION.md` for detailed instructions on translation workflows

-## Development
+## 💻 Development

 ### Frontend

+- Built with vanilla JavaScript, HTML, and CSS for maximum accessibility
 - `frontend/styles.css`: Main stylesheet
 - `frontend/script.js`: JavaScript functionality
-- `frontend/localization.js`: Translation strings
+- `frontend/localization.js`: Translation strings and localization utilities
-- HTML files: Various page templates

 ### Backend

+- Flask-based backend serving Markdown reports
 - `src/app.py`: Flask application defining routes and API endpoints
 - `src/parser.py`: Logic for parsing and processing Markdown reports

-## License
+## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the LICENSE file for details.

+## 📬 Contact

+If you have any questions or suggestions, feel free to open an issue or contact the maintainers.